 - the person will comply with the Act during the period.

-Example: Job search or study activities and income earned.
+Example: Job search or study activities and employment income.

 Act reference: SSAct section 546 Prospective determinations for some allowance recipients